hbk91/2021StudyNotes/Series63_Prep.md

   - **Qualified Purchaser:**
     - An Individual/family with at least USD 5 Mil in investments
     - An entity that manages USD 25 Mil for other qualified purchasers or an entity that is completely owned by qualified purchasers
+- **Notice Filing:** Typically required for Federally covered securities - All Docs submitted elsewhere + Consent to Service of Process + Fees
+  - **Within 15 days of the first sale in the state**
+  - **However, Investment Company securities have to notice file prior to initial offering in the state**

 ---
 ---